0xPARC/0xparc-intro-book/easy/src/ec.typ

 that is also believed to satisfy @ddh.
 Curve25519 is defined as $Y^2 = X^3 + 486662X^2 + X$ over $FF_p$
 for the prime $p := 2^(255)-19$.
-Its order is actually $8$ times a large prime
+Its order is $8$ times a large prime
 $q' := 2^(252) + 27742317777372353535851937790883648493$.
 In that case, to generate a random point on Curve25519 with order $q'$, one will usually take a random point in it and multiply it by $8$.